Illumina/PrimateAI/README.md

 You should have received a copy of the GNU GENERAL PUBLIC LICENSE Version 3 along with this program.
 If not, see https://github.com/illumina/licenses/.

+PrimateAI source code is provided under the GNU General Public license v3.0 (GPLv3) license.
+PrimateAI includes several third party packages provided under other open source licenses, please see COPYRIGHT.txt for additional details.
+PrimateAI models are provided under Creative Commons — Attribution-NonCommercial 4.0 International (CC BY NC 4.0) license for academic and non-commercial use; other use requires a commercial license from Illumina, Inc.

 ## DEMO DATA for DOWNLOADING